manuelwiltz/php_cms/README.md

 # CMS built with PHP and MySQL

-This project is a CMS built with PHP, MySQL, HTML and CSS.
+This project is a CMS built with PHP, MySQL, HTML and CSS.<br>
+Used frameworks/libraries: jQuery, BootStrap

 # How it works:
+The index.php file is a file which contains no content.<br>
+To add content log in into the **admin dashboard**, just click the link in the footer.<br>
+Or you can enter the **admin dashboard** by adding **/AddPages.php** to the URL.<br>

+If the user is not registered you have to create an account and then login.
+If you have an account just login.<br>

+Now you are at the **dashboard** where you can **add pages and delete pages**.<br>

+# How to get started:

 ### 1. Create the database
 Before you can start using it, you have to create the database.